 Effective control and prevention of both external and internal parasites is essential to promote the health of the cat, promote public safety, and to preserve the bond between pets and people.
 While prevention and treatment of parasites in the family dog is important, the health of the family cat should not be overlooked in this regard.

 A customized parasite control program should be created for every cat, regardless of indoor or outdoor status.
 Recognizing that geographic, seasonal, and lifestyle factors affect the risk of infection with parasites, a clinic prevention program should be adapted to suit the needs of individual patients within the geographic region.
 In some regions of Canada, the risk of parasite infection may be seasonally driven, but in dense environments such as apartment buildings and multi-pet households, year-round spread of parasites needs to be considered.
 It is an incorrect assumption that an indoor cat is not at risk for parasitic infection.
 Indoor cats are at risk of parasites transmitted on clothing, furniture, footwear, and potted plants.
 Additionally, the transmission of parasites from outdoor pets to the indoor cat should be considered.
-Indoor and outdoor cats that hunt and consume rodents are at risk of tapeworm as well as roundworm infection.
+Indoor and outdoor cats that hunt and consume rodents and/or rabbits are at risk of tapeworm infection.
+Consumption of invertebrate gastropods such as snails increases the risk of lungworm infection in many geographical locations.

 A clinic’s parasite prevention wellness protocol should be based on:

-- The mechanism of action of the chosen product, with special focus on the duration of action and targeted parasite life stages
+- The mechanism of action of the chosen product, including the duration of action and targeted parasite life stages.

 In addition, client factors that may increase an individual’s susceptibility should be evaluated (see Zoonotic Diseases).

 Diagnosis of fleas in cats can be challenging.
-The fastidious grooming of cats often results in not finding flea dirt or fleas despite combing to look for evidence of infection.
+The fastidious grooming of cats often results in the absence of flea dirt or fleas despite combing to look for evidence of infection.
 Thus, when fleas and/or flea allergy dermatitis are suspected, treatment should be initiated regardless of whether fleas or flea dirt are seen.
 An appropriate, licensed topical product should be used according to the manufacturer’s recommendations.

 In Canada, tick distribution varies with geographic area and tick species.
-Although cats are less susceptible to tick-borne diseases than dogs, veterinarians should discuss the risk to cats as well.
+Climate change is resulting in ticks being found in regions previously unaffected by these parasites in increasing numbers.
+Cats seem to have a decreased susceptibility to tick-borne diseases but can still transport ticks to other pets and to humans in the household.
 Clients should be informed about the need for regular examination to detect ticks, and how to remove ticks.
 Additionally, because many retail and veterinary prescribed tick products used for dogs contain ingredients that are toxic and potentially life threatening for cats, it is critical to educate the client about the risks involved with using these canine products on cats.
+Instead, the many feline-safe, commercial veterinary products now available to protect cats from ticks should be recommended.

 Lice and Mites